-Cleaned and painted!
+Cleaned and painted by Sussex Blast Cleaning.
 The paint is a food-safe polyurethane.
 The colour probably repels all bugs.

 All parts in contact with the flour are painted or varnished but the exterior will be left as original as possible.
 The drum bearings are now lubricated with a food-safe, non-toxic grease.

 The dresser has now been sited in front of the stones and could only be connected on the main drive belt side with a twisted belt.
 It would have been easier mounted the other way around but the drive shaft has been cut too short.
 Milled flour from the stones enters on the left hand side via what will be a quite contorted chute.